990aa/kivixa/README.md

 A  creative workspace and digital canvas built with Flutter, featuring advanced drawing tools, performance optimizations, and multi-format export capabilities for Android, Windows, iOS, macOS, Linux, and Web.

-## 🎨 What is Kivixa?
+## What is Kivixa?

-Kivixa is a **creative workspace** designed for digital artists, designers, annotators, and creative s.
+Kivixa is a **creative workspace**.
 Whether you're sketching ideas, annotating documents, or creating digital artwork, Kivixa provides -grade tools with desktop-class performance on any device.

-## ✨ Key Features
+## Key Features

-### �️  Drawing Tools
+### Drawing Tools

 - **Advanced Brush Engine**: Pressure-sensitive pen, highlighter, and airbrush with customizable properties
 - **Smooth Rendering**: Cubic Bézier curves with Catmull-Rom interpolation for ultra-smooth strokes